uquidit/mediator/README.md

 # Context

-uQuidIT provides this mediator script system to customize your workflow in Tufin TOS Aurora.
+uQuidIT.co provides this mediator script system to customize your workflow in Tufin TOS Aurora.

 ## General purpose